fledge-iot/fledge/docs/OMF.rst

 This occurs because of a limitation of the OMF interface to the PI Server.
 Data is sent to OMF in a number of stages.
 One of these is the definition of the Types used to create AF Element Templates.
-OMF uses a Type to define an AF Element Template but once defined it can not be changed.
+OMF uses a Type to define an AF Element Template but once defined it cannot be changed.
 If an updated Type definition is sent to OMF, it will be used to create a new AF Element Template rather than changing the existing one.
 This means a new AF Element Template is created each time a Type changes.